Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 ```

 ## Querying Data
-Queries only return results associated to the `TenantInfo`:
+Queries only return results associated to the `TenantInfo`.

 ```cs
 // Will only return "My Blog".